Organic skincare. We hear those words so often these days. But do you know what the term actually means?

 The difference between natural skin care & organic skin care

 ‘Natural skincare’ comprises products which contain ingredients that come from natural sources but are not necessarily organically produced.
-They may contain preservatives and chemicals like many other products, however, their main ingredient may be plant-based and therefore marketed as ‘natural’.
+They may contain preservatives and chemicals like many other products, however, their main ingredients may be plant-based and therefore marketed as ‘natural’.
 'Organic skincare' includes products comprised from naturally sourced ingredients that are produced without chemicals or pesticides.

 The meaning of certified organic

 There has been some controversy over the years on the use of ambiguous labelling by beauty companies.
 The word ‘organic’ in particular has been somewhat misrepresented, as it has been revealed that almost any company can have the word on their product, even if the actual ingredients are NOT organic or only a very tiny portion on the ingredients are organic.
 The product may still contain non-organic ingredients, as well as chemicals and synthetic ingredients.
-This is where yet another term - ‘certified organic’ - comes in!
+This is where yet another term - ‘certified organic’ - comes in.

 Certified organic skincare products are those that have been certified as comprising organic ingredients by regulatory bodies such as Australian Certified Organic and the Organic Food Chain, who set a certain number of production rules for organic certification.

-Image source: stock photo
+Image source: istock